dvfrancis/hi-lo-card-game/README.md

     </details>

     - The home page introduces the site, but its main purpose is to provide the main call to action - which is to play the game.
+    - The browser tab displays the custom favicon and a title - "HI | LO - How Far Can You Go?".

 - Game (game.html):